magmagcup/somequiz/README.md

 Creating second page menu inside choice "P" which have the following function.

 * Printing individual student from id number
-* Printing all student inside
+* Printing all student inside data
 ~~~
 Welcome to program((A)dd/(Q)uit/(P)rint): P
 (I)d / (A)ll: I